Firebrandv3/powpow/README.md

- [] setup a postgres database connections using an orm [] Add passportjs to the app and provide an oauth login [] Make logged in players be able to get trophies and save the current trophy into the database
+ [] setup a postgres database connections using an orm [] Add passportjs to the app and provide an oauth login [] Make logged in players be able to get trophies and save the current trophy into the database [] Projectiles should collide with other players and the ground [] Create a user page